aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 18,000 children starve to death every day.
-They would have loved this cookie.
+> 🥠 It’s about time I got out of that cookie.

-Last update: Fri Apr 11 05:09:54 2025
+Last update: Sat Apr 12 05:08:57 2025

 ### Let's play! 🎮